|

 gauge transformation.
 That is, under a Lorentz transformation

-the field transforms according to
+, the field transforms according to

-where is a function that depends on the coordinates and
+is a function that depends on the

-behavior of
+the non-covariant behavior of

-under Lorentz transformations, a key
+under Lorentz

-feature of massless vector fields like the photon.
-The implication here
+transformations, a key feature of massless vector fields like the

-is profound: even though the field strength
+photon.
+The implication here is profound: even though the field strength

-transform covariantly (since it is gauge-invariant), the potential
+itself does transform covariantly (since it is

-does not.
-This is a manifestation of the gauge redundancy
+is a manifestation of the gauge redundancy present in theories of

-present in theories of massless spin-1 fields, such as quantum
+massless spin-1 fields, such as quantum electrodynamics (QED).

 In the case of massless spin-1 particles, such as photons, a significant